omdevteam/om/docs_src/documentation_source_string.rst

 LCLS
 ^^^^

-When OnDA is run at the LCLS facility, the source string is a psana-style DataSource string.
+When OM is run at the LCLS facility, the source string is a psana-style DataSource string.
 Example source string: shmem=psana.0:stop=no